HelpSeeker/CoubDownloader/README.md

 Coubs from search queries can be downloaded by providing the search term or the corresponding search URL.
 Please note that searches can (in extreme cases) provide tens of thousands of coub links.
 The usage of `--limit-num` is advised.

+#### Hot section

+The currently most popular/trending coubs can be found in the [hot section](https://coub.com/hot).
+Similar to tags, you can only download the first 99 pages (i.e. 2475 coubs) listed.
+All pages afterwards will redirect to page 1.

 ***

 Please note for **channels**, **tags** and **searches** that the URL mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
 The last word in the URL needs to be the channel name, tag or search term.